 - If you’re not close enough then the bird is too small in the picture.

 - Too close and they fly away!

 So, where do you start?

-Secondly, learn how to take sharp well-focused shots.
+When you’ve mastered the basics covered above its essential to learn how to take tack sharp well-focused shots.
 When you can take a photo of a bird with pin sharp focus on the eye, it goes a long way towards getting a shot that will impress.
-I can't emphasise this enough.

 OK, so you know how to take the picture but where and when do you take it?

 Good field craft skills will help you to get closer to wild birds.
 There are three ways to get close to birds …

 - Attract them.

 - Stalk them.